Managing and Leading in the Day Surgery Setting HEA3261

 This module has been developed in order to facilitate the development of knowledge, skills and underlying principles of managing effective day surgery care.
 It is designed to be inter-professional and is directed at practitioners working in the day surgery care arena participating in day surgery care.

-If you are an existing student who is undertaking this module as part of a programme, your module fee will have been advised to you by email.
+If you are an existing student who is undertaking this module as part of a programme, your fee will have been advised to you by email.
+You can also check your fees online.
+For any queries, please contact [email protected]

 If your tuition fee is being paid by a sponsor or you are a sponsor paying a student’s fee, you are required to send a copy of a purchase order to [email protected].